ECDC statement on the rapid increase of COVID-19 cases in Italy

 Read more on the ECDC website

-Regularly updated information on COVID-19 reported in the EU/EEA and the UK.
+Daily and weekly updated information on COVID-19 reported in the EU/EEA.

 What is COVID-19?
-Why should the virus be closely monitored?
-How easily does COVID-19 spread?
+How easily does it spread?
+What are the symptoms?